-First, be sure to have all of the defense layers in place that we mentioned earlier, such as antivirus and antimalware tools and firewalls.
-You may also want to consider a more robust, comprehensive intrusion detection systems, which can mitigate a potential threat before irreparable damage is done.
+First, be sure to have all of the defense layers in place that we mentioned earlier, such as anti-virus and endpoint protection and next-generation firewalls.
+You may also want to consider a more robust, comprehensive intrusion detection systems, which can mitigate a potential security threat before irreparable damage is done.

 Information Security Incident Management